 - installing navigation aids.

-Piling is scheduled to commence in April 2018 and is expected to take up to eight months to complete, weather permitting.
+Piling commenced in April 2018 and is expected to take up to eight months to complete, weather permitting.
 126 steel piles will be driven into the seabed to create the foundations for the new wharf extension and dolphins.
 Piling rigs and other equipment that will be used will be located on the existing wharf and on barges adjacent to the wharf in Snug Cove.

 Piling and related work activities will be undertaken during normal construction hours of 7am to 6pm Monday to Friday and from 8am to 1pm Saturday.
 Piling will not be continuous throughout the work day and there will be a scheduled respite period of one hour between 12 pm and 2 pm Monday to Friday.
 There will also be non-scheduled respite periods such as when moving barges, positioning piling rigs, and preparing and lifting piles and equipment into place.

 Currently, works on the marine structures are scheduled to be completed in mid 2019, weather permitting.